thorwhalen/sung/README.md

 Ensure you handle your Client Secret securely and adhere to [Spotify’s Developer Terms of Service](https://developer.spotify.com/terms/).

-# Demo: Using the sung.base Module to Search Tracks and Create a Playlist
+# Using the sung.base Module to Search Tracks and Create a Playlist

 In this example, we’ll:
-* Search for tracks using Tracks.search with a limit of 7.
+* Search for tracks using `Tracks.search`.
+* See the search results from the dict-like `tracks` instance
 * Display the search results in a pandas DataFrame.
-* Select three tracks from the search results.
 * Create a playlist called "my_test_playlist" with the selected tracks.
 * Get the URL of the newly created playlist.
-* Instantiate a Playlist object using a URL.
 * Delete a playlist
+* Instantiate a `Playlist` object using a URL.
+* Look at audio features aof this playlist

 Import the necessary classes from the sung.base module